bobekryant/bobekryant.github.io/content/NBA/shot_clock1.md

 <h3>Data</h3>
 <p>
-I was unable to get recent up to date NBA shot clock data as it seems the NBA backend does not show shot clock data, but it still has a bunch of other (harder to collect) stats like closest defender distance and location on court as it relates to shot data.
+I was unable to get recent up to date NBA shot clock data as it seems the NBA back-end does not show shot clock data, but it still has a bunch of other (harder to collect) stats like closest defender distance and location on court.
 If anyone knows how to collect this data please get in touch, I would love to use up-to-date data[ref] An alternative would be to parse the play-by-play data, and code up logic to calculate the shot clock, but I am trying to avoid that path for now.[/ref].
-However, I found historical shot-log data[ref]It is worth noting that the data unfortunatly only includes field goals and not free throws or turnovers.[/ref] which included shot clock for the <a href="https://www.kaggle.com/dansbecker/nba-shot-logs" target="_blank">2014-15</a> season and this data includes over 100,000 shots so it should be decentely robust.
+However, I found historical shot-log data[ref]It is worth noting that the data unfortunately only includes field goals and not free throws or turnovers.[/ref] which included shot clock for the <a href="https://www.kaggle.com/dansbecker/nba-shot-logs" target="_blank">2014-15</a> season.
+This data includes over 100,000 shots with at least 1000 data points for each second of the shot clock so it is decently robust.
 Although NBA teams have gotten more efficient over the past few years, I believe the overall relationship between PPP and shot clock should remain stable.
 </p>

 <p>
 After doing some data cleaning like removing end of quarter situations when the shot clock is turned off to avoid rushed heaves, I group the data by second and look at the $E[PPP]$ at each of these seconds to create the plot below.
 I shall refer to this plot as the PPP trade-off curve.
 We see a similar shape to my predicted curve, where at 1 second, the PPP is below .6 and at 24 seconds the PPP is around 1.2.
-An interesting thing is that the PPP peaks at around 22 seconds as opposed to 24 seconds, and I suspect this has to do with offensive rebounds and immediate putbacks.
+An interesting observation is that the PPP peaks at around 22 seconds as opposed to 24 seconds, and I suspect this has to do with offensive rebounds and immediate put backs.
-The shots with 23 and 24 seconds left on the shot clock are contested close to the basket shots, whereas the shots with 21 and 22 seconds left on the shot clock could be great transition looks as it takes a few seconds to get down the court[ref]I believe that using the new 2019-2020 season data which resets shot clock to 14 after offensive rebounds will change this shape dramatically with regards to the 23 and 24 seconds shots.[/ref].
+The shots with 23 and 24 seconds left on the shot clock are offensive rebounds and thus contested close to the basket shots, whereas the shots with 21 and 22 seconds left on the shot clock could be great transition looks as it takes a few seconds to get down the court[ref]I believe that using the new 2019-2020 season data which resets shot clock to 14 after offensive rebounds will change this shape dramatically with regards to the 23 and 24 seconds shots.[/ref].
-Also interesting that there is a slight increase in efficiency around 12 and 13 seconds left on shot clock as opposed to 14 and 15, which could be due to the fact that shot clocks reset to 14 seconds after fouls.
+Also, it is interesting that there is a slight increase in efficiency around 12 and 13 seconds left on shot clock as opposed to 14 and 15, which could be due to the fact that shot clocks reset to 14 seconds after fouls.
 This then enables a team to run a scripted out of bounds play which could lead to a cleaner look and more efficient shot.
 </p>

 <center>